fglock/PerlOnJava/README.md

 ## Introduction

-This project aims to develop a Perl compiler that translates Perl code into Java bytecode and executes it.
+This project aims to develop a Perl compiler that translates Perl code into Java bytecode and executes it on the Java Virtual Machine (JVM).
+While the project is still under active development, it provides an experimental platform for running Perl scripts in a JVM environment.
-The compiler is still under development and is intended to provide a way to run Perl scripts on the Java Virtual Machine (JVM).
-The project leverages the ASM library to generate Java bytecode dynamically.

-The primary goals of this project are:
-- To provide a seamless way to run Perl scripts on the JVM.
+### Key Goals

+* **Seamless Execution of Perl Scripts on the JVM**: The primary focus is on enabling the execution of small to medium-sized Perl scripts on the JVM, offering a unique way to integrate Perl with Java-based ecosystems.
-- To explore the integration of Perl and Java, allowing for interoperability between the two languages.
+* **Exploring Perl and Java Interoperability**: This project serves as a bridge between Perl and Java, allowing developers to experiment with interactions between the two languages.
-- To offer a platform for experimenting with compiler design and bytecode generation.
+* **Compiler Design and Bytecode Generation**: The project offers a platform for those interested in the intricacies of compiler design and bytecode generation, utilizing the ASM library for dynamic Java bytecode creation.

+### Current Limitations

+This project is an ambitious attempt to bring Perl to the JVM, but it's important to set realistic expectations regarding its current state and scope:

+* **Limited Module Support**: The compiler does not support XS modules or many CPAN libraries, particularly those that rely heavily on C extensions (e.g., `Moose`, `DBI`, `List::Util`, and `Socket`).
+This restricts its ability to run complex Perl applications that depend on such modules.

+* **Focus on Small to Medium Scripts**: The compiler is best suited for simpler Perl scripts that do not rely on extensive module dependencies or deep Perl features.
+Large-scale Perl applications, especially those involving heavy module usage, are beyond its current capabilities.

+* **Syntax Compatibility**: While the compiler handles many of Perl's core features, it may not fully support advanced syntax-changing modules or some of the more esoteric features of Perl.

+### What This Project Is Not

+* **A Drop-in Replacement for Perl**: This is not intended to replace Perl or to be a full Perl interpreter.
+Instead, it’s an experimental tool that provides a Perl-like environment within the JVM.
+Users should not expect full backwards compatibility with native Perl.

+### Who Might Find This Useful?

+* **Java Developers with Perl Knowledge**: If you're a Java developer familiar with Perl, this project offers an interesting way to integrate Perl scripts into Java applications.
+* **Compiler and Language Enthusiasts**: Those interested in the process of translating high-level languages into JVM bytecode might find the project’s approach and methodology enlightening.
+* **Experimenters and Tinkerers**: If you enjoy experimenting with language interoperability or are looking for a unique way to run Perl scripts on the JVM, this project might be a fun tool to explore.

+### Future Directions

+The project is evolving, and while it currently supports a subset of Perl features, future development may expand its capabilities.
+Community feedback and contributions are welcome to help guide its direction.

 The project is structured into several modules, including a lexer, parser, and bytecode generator.
 Each module plays a crucial role in the compilation process, from tokenizing the Perl script to generating the corresponding Java bytecode.

 ## Features